EFCA Southeast District Church Adoptions

-CRITERIA FOR ADMISSION: The Southeastern District shall, on behalf of the Evangelical Free Church of America, receive into affiliation churches that request affiliation and meet the following requirements:
+The EFCA Southeast District shall, on behalf of the Evangelical Free Church of America, receive into affiliation churches that request membership and meet the following requirements:

-- Said churches shall adopt, verbatim, the Statement of Faith of the Evangelical Free Church of America as a part of their constitution.
+- Churches shall adopt, verbatim, the Statement of Faith of the Evangelical Free Church of America as a part of their constitution.

-- Said churches shall have Articles of Incorporation and By-Laws that are consistent with the policies and practices of the Evangelical Free Church of America.
+- Churches shall have Articles of Incorporation and By-Laws that are consistent with the policies and practices of the Evangelical Free Church of America.
 The congregation, after being informed and educated about the policies and distinctives of the Evangelical Free Church of America, shall vote to seek affiliation.

-- Said churches shall have read and subscribed to the most current version of “What It Means to Be an Evangelical Free Church” on file either in the Southeastern District or National EFCA offices.
+- Churches shall have read and subscribe to “What It Means to Be an Evangelical Free Church“ (see link or contact district or national office).

-Having met these requirements, the church shall be received into affiliation by vote of the Southeast District (SED) Board of Directors.
-This will initiate a probationary period of membership during which all rights and privileges attendant to affiliation with the EFCA applies.
-Permanent affiliation will be granted when the Board of Director’s decision is ratified by delegates of the member churches of the Southeastern District at the next scheduled business meeting.
+Having met these requirements, the church shall be received into affiliation by vote of the EFCA Southeast district (SED) Board of Directors.
+This will initiate a transition period of membership during which all rights and privileges attendant to affiliation with the EFCA applies.
+Permanent affiliation will be granted when the Board of Director’s decision is ratified by delegates of the member churches of the EFCA Southeast district at the next scheduled business meeting.

 PROCEDURE